-The climate-carbon cycle feedback is an important benchmark for ESMs.
-Despite growing interest in the environmental and human drivers and impacts of fire (Bowman et al., 2009; Harrison et al., 2010; Bowman et al., 2011; Fischer et al., 2016), the global-scale contribution of biomass burning to the climate-carbon cycle feedback has been poorly quantified.
-Our
+The climate-carbon-cycle feedback is an important benchmark for ESMs.
+Despite growing interest in the environmental and human drivers and impacts of fire (Bowman et al., 2009, 2011; Harrison et al., 2010; Fischer et al., 2016), the global-scale contribution of biomass burning to the climate- carbon-cycle feedback has been poorly quantified.
+Our analyses provide an independent estimate of this feedback, illustrating the use of the palaeo-record to estimate Earth system quantities that may be difficult or impossible to derive from contemporary observations.